vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 {% include image.html src="/images/hybridizing-neural-networks-and-symbolics.png" alt="hybridizing-neural-networks-and-symbolics" %}

-These very scalable **symbolic approaches** of the algorithms and code that's so useful, and it seems to be so missing.
-It's definitely going to be applied.
-So what I think is necessary and what's increasingly being applied is **hybridizing both of these approaches** - using both neural networks and symbolic approaches at the same time.
+Previously mentioned very scalable **symbolic approaches**, which use algorithms are super useful in their own domain while connectionist approaches are good in their own domain.
+So what I think is necessary (and it is increasingly being applied) is **hybridizing both of connectionist and symbolic approaches into neuro-symbolic systems**.
+Neuro-symbolic systems use both neural networks and symbolic approaches at the same time.

 The **language models** already use the symbols.
 They use symbols as their input and as their output.
 They are a combination a little bit in this sense.
 But you can go much further.
 We can, because the inputs are symbols and outputs are symbols, we can plug in the symbolic algorithms (heuristics).